COUNSELING EDUCATION (CE)

 CE-550 GROUP COUNSELING (3 Credits)

 This course provides a basic introduction to group process and group counseling.
 The class will blend theory with practice during the semester by meeting as an experiential group.
 The course will explore various theoretical approaches to group practice as well as the four group work specializations developed by the Association for Specialists in Group Work: task, psychoeducational, counseling, and psychotherapy.
 The Beginning, Middle, and Closing stages of particular group counseling sessions will be explored in detail.
+Note: This course has required live/synchronous sessions

 Restrictions: RG.UG.GR